 Hard to find a doctor

-The next big challenge that faces every person both with and without health insurance is the disorganized and fragmented health care system.
+The next big challenge that faces every person both with and without health insurance is the disorganized and fragmented health care and health insurance systems.
 It can be difficult to find the right doctor.
 Traditionally, patients with insurance search for doctors in a large provider directory.

 Patients who have an HMO (Health Maintenance Organization) or POS (Point of Service) plan can visit specialists only after they’ve received a referral from their primary care doctor.
 So patients should also search for primary care doctors.